 The benefits of virtual verification via Hardware-in-the-Loop (HIL) and Software-in-the-Loop (SIL) simulation - and other off-line approaches - are well known.
 Now it is possible to extend these domains to include subjective assessments and Human-Computer Interaction (HCI) considerations.
 For example, a properly configured DIL simulator can be connected directly to existing HIL test benches and SIL models to safely explore conflicting demands placed upon driving as a control task, or to evaluate new-to-market systems via virtual test drives.
 Closing the loop with a real person, figuratively and literally, is perhaps one of the best ways to "stay connected."

-To learn more about how engineering class Driver-in-the-Loop (DIL) simulators are becoming a primary vehicle development tool, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit.
+To learn more about how engineering class Driver-in-the-Loop (DIL) simulators are becoming a primary vehicle development tool, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.